Research

 US Patent Number 5,506,605 was a fundamental patent in the field, with almost 400 citations (most patents are not cited at all;16 citations is the average).
 It was cited, e.g., by Nintendo’s Wii device patent: essentially every feature of the Cricket, with a single button moved (our somatically/semantically appropriate grip button became their awkward second trigger); we did not realize the likely infringement until just before 5,506,605 expired.

 It won an I.D.
 Magazine Design Distinction award in their 40th Annual Design Review.
+It was an honor to be recognized twice (see their feature on our NYSE Broker Handheld) by this bible of industrial design.

 More